 128 kbps is the most common type of internet speed.
 256 kbps is double the amount of data and can be useful for streaming high-definition video or downloading large files quickly.

-In fact, a recent study found that almost half of Americans don’t even subscribe to a service with speeds above 25 Mbps.
+In fact, a recent study found that almost half of Americans don’t even subscribe to a service with speeds above for the Need For 4K Video Streaming.
 So before you rush to upgrade your service, make sure you really need it.

 2. 128 kbps vs 512 kbps

 There is a definite difference in sound quality between 128 kbps and 512 kbps MP3s.
-However, most people can’t tell the difference unless they’re listening for it.
+However, most people can’t tell the difference unless they’re listening to it.

 The main difference is that a 512 kbps MP3 file will be louder and have more bass than a 128 kbps file.
 This is because a higher bit rate allows for more compression, which results in a fuller sound.